 Training Workshop Information

 In coordination with the Utah Division of Wildlife Resources, Bureau of Land Management, U.S. Forest Service, National Park Service, and the Utah Prairie Dog Recovery Team, we conduct an annual Utah Prairie Dog Survey Training Course in Cedar City, Utah.
-This training emphasizes identification of Utah prairie dogs and their habitat and use of the U.S. Fish and Wildlife Service (Service) 2010 Utah prairie dog survey protocol.
+This training emphasizes identification of Utah prairie dogs and their habitat and use of the U.S. Fish and Wildlife Service (Service) revised in 2014 Utah prairie dog survey protocol.
 Any individual conducting Utah prairie dog surveys must attend our Utah Prairie Dog Survey Training and obtain a certification card.
 If an organization/agency employs multiple surveyors to conduct Utah prairie dog surveys, each of those surveyors must attend the training and become certified.
 Surveys conducted by individuals who have not successfully completed the training will be invalid.

 Two primary objectives of the Utah Prairie Dog Survey Training Course are to: